orendain/terraform-provider-grafanaauth/README.md

 ## Use

-Please see the `examples` directory for some simple examples.
+Please see the `example` directory for some simple examples.

 ## Limitations / Known Issues